huichen/wukong/docs/en/codelab.md

 }
 ```

-If you are interested in the details, see crawling crawling process [testdata / crawl_weibo_data.go] (/ testdata / crawl_weibo_data.go).
+However, if you are interested how the data is crawled, see this script [testdata/crawl_weibo_data.go](/testdata/crawl_weibo_data.go).

 ## Indexing

-Use Wukong engine you need import two packages
+To use Wukong engine you need to import two packages

 ```Go
 import (